Nationals vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

+- When it comes to the total, the Nationals and their opponents are 4-6-0 in their previous 10 games.

-- Oddsmakers have yet to post a spread in any of the Nationals' past 10 games.
-Washington's last five contests have finished below the set point total, and the average over/under in that span was 8.4.
+- Bookmakers have yet to post a spread in any of the Nationals' past 10 games.

 Read More About This Game